 There’s a whole world out there beneath our feet, ruled by the Mighty Bug King along with his knights and princesses.
-Little Bit Studio does it again and adds to their series with a focus on basic preschool and Kindergarten curricula, improving visual memory, problem solving, and motor planning.
-Bug Mazing – Adventures is packed with numerous activities to pursue, insuring long shelf life and the content alone is well worth the price for any preschooler.
+Little Bit Studio does it again and adds to their series with a focus on basic pre school and Kindergarten curricula, improving visual memory, problem-solving, and motor planning.
+Bug Mazing - Adventures is packed with numerous activities to pursue, ensuring long shelf life and the content alone is well worth the price for any preschooler.
 Graphics are simply outstanding as is the narration and sound effects.
 This app is a delight to the senses and has a playful and conspiratory feel of sneaking off on a great adventure.
 Every child I played this with was enthralled with this new world and wanted to play it again and again.

 On opening we find a choice board giving us a chance to make decisions… ”Do we want to play with Numbers, Letters, Colors, Tracing or to go on an Adventure?”
 Each activity consists of a maze to follow in order to fulfill a quest.
 The child must visually scan and then come up with a plan of action - i.e. following a color pattern from the starting to the finish line.
 It is not as easy as you may think, there are all sorts of obstacles thrown in your path.
 Thankfully if you get stuck, a friendly Hero Bug will come to the rescue and escort you back to the start so that you can try again.
 Let’s explore each of the activities.

 First up are numbers!
 Here my young Hero Beetle must navigate a maze by counting anywhere from 1-20.
 This is simply brilliant from an integration point of view.
 Not only are kids learning how to count and deal with predicting what comes next, but also need to strategize what will happen in the future.
 “Do you choose the four on the right or the four that connects with the five, six and seven?”
 This helps to introduce the concepts of time and space on an experiential level – perfect for setting the ground for learning math.